teq-niq/pingfed-automation/Setup.md

 Now lets quickly proceed and verify if this was done correctly or not.
 #### Verify the automated configuration
 There are two simple example projects which can be used to verify that the automated pingfed configuration worked.
+These examples can be easily run on a desktop machine using localhost.
 They are listed here:
 - pingfed-automation\oidc-check\simple-oidc-check and
 - pingfed-automation\oidc-check\springboot.oidc.with.angular